8-25-01, 11:00 p.m.

 While the defense was magnificent, the Bengals saw the worst sides of their veteran quarterbacks.
 Mitchell, whose raps are throwing interceptions and immobility, got picked off twice and got sacked three times that included a safety.

 Kitna, who led the NFL with 17 fumbles last season, regained one of his bobbles.
-But he lost the other at his own 27 midway through the third quarter when it appeared left tackle Richmond Webb got beat on the rush and Kitna lost the ball on the sack.
+But he lost the other at his own 27 when left tackle Richmond Webb got beat on the rush and Kitna lost the ball on the sack.

 But the Bengals' defense saved what was left of the night all night.
-Linebackers Takeo Spikes and Brian Simmons combined to sack Van Pelt and the defense held again when Steve Christie missed one his three field-goal tries, this one from 52 yards.
+Linebackers Takeo Spikes and Brian Simmons sacked Van Pelt and the defense held again when Steve Christie missed one his three field-goal tries, this one from 52 yards.

 The Bengals' starting quarterback and the first offensive line did finally get its first touchdown of the preseason.